-1.11 Land held for Sale
+1.11 Inventories

-Land held for Sale are initially measured at cost except where land held for sale are acquired through a non-exchange transaction, then their costs are their fair value as at the date of acquisition.
+Inventories are initially measured at cost except where inventories are acquired through a non-exchange transaction, then their costs are their fair value as at the date of acquisition.

-Subsequently land held for sale are measured at the lower of cost and net realisable value.
+Subsequently inventories are measured at the lower of cost and net realisable value.

-Land held for Sale are measured at the lower of cost and current replacement cost where they are held for;
+Inventories are measured at the lower of cost and current replacement cost where they are held for;